 Their justifications for seeking temporary custody of your child need to be explained to you by your attorney.
-This is not something where you will want to have to guess at the reasons for your child’s removal or wonder why it is that CPS is “picking” on you and your family.
-The language used in these documents is not always straightforward so if something is confusing to you please have your attorney discuss this with you.
-As new documents are filed your attorney should make them all available to you and answer any questions that you have.
-Do not feel like you are wasting your attorney’s time by asking questions.
+This is not something where you will want to have to guess the reasons for your child's removal or wonder why CPS is "picking" on you and your family.
+The language used in these documents is not always straightforward, so please have your attorney discuss this with you if something is confusing to you.
+As new documents are filed, your attorney should make them all available to you and answer any questions.
+Do not feel like you are wasting your attorney's time asking questions.
 Your attorney must be able to explain the issues of your case to you.
-If she is unable to do so how can you feel confident about her ability to explain the issues to a judge?
+If she cannot do so, how can you feel confident about her ability to explain the issues to a judge?

-The last thing you will want to do is to do your best to try and live by the terms of the order but then fail in some area that you did not understand what was being expected of you.
+The last thing you will want to do is do your best to try and live by the terms of the order but then fail in some areas where you do not understand what is being expected of you.
 The easiest way to avoid this problem altogether is to speak to your attorney about whatever court orders have been laid out in your case.
-Ask for an explanation of each thing you are expected to do and your lawyer will walk you through each accordingly.
+Ask for an explanation of each thing you are expected to do, and your lawyer will walk you through each accordingly.

 The responsibility to learn your goals for your case and to work towards achieving those goals

 Accomplishing your interests and goals is the primary objective of your attorney in a CPS case.
-When you meet with your attorney early on and tell her what you want to have happen in this case your lawyer will speak to you about each goal and will give you advice and perspective on all of them.
-If you have a goal that is not feasible your attorney should tell you as much.
-There is a difference between “infeasible” and “unlikely”, however.
+When you meet with your attorney early on and tell her what you want to have happened in this case, your lawyer will speak to you about each goal and give you advice and perspective on all of them.
+If you have a goal that is not feasible, your attorney should tell you as much.
+However, there is a difference between "infeasible" and "unlikely."
 Just because a goal will be hard to achieve does not mean it should not be a goal for you.

-The responsibility to communicate with you on a regular basis about your case
+The responsibility to communicate with you regularly about your case

-If you have a hearing, meeting or counseling session coming up it is your attorney’s job to keep you up to date about this.
-If she spoke with the attorney for CPS regarding conditions under which your child may be returned to your home then that conversation needs to be relayed to you so that you can weigh in on those conditions and whether they are agreeable to you.
+If you have a hearing, meeting, or counseling session coming up, your attorney's job is to keep you up to date about this.
+If she spoke with the attorney for CPS regarding conditions under which your child may be returned to your home, then that conversation needs to be relayed to you to weigh in on those conditions and whether they are agreeable to you.

 Your attorney is the one who represents your interests in hearings and with CPS personnel, but she is not there to fight your battles alone.
-You too have responsibilities that need to be met to best ensure the accomplishment of whatever goals you have for your CPS case.
+You, too, have responsibilities that need to be met to accomplish whatever goals you have for your CPS case.
 Please join us tomorrow as we discuss those issues in detail.